mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 === RTLIL netlist analysis
 In Yosys, although RTLIL is used to model the netlist, the connections between cells and wires are not immediately available for use in TaMaRa.
+This is due to the way the Yosys authors have developed the internal RTLIL C++ class structure, which is not stored as a graph, and does not keep records of connections between cells and wires
+#footnote[Arguably, this indicates there is a real necessity for a refactor of the way Yosys' RTLIL is
+  implemented in C++, as a netlist is very clearly a directed graph.].
 Instead, I first perform a topological analysis of all the cells and wires in the netlist.
 I consider output and input ports for cells, and also uniquely consider wires as well.
 The aim is to construct a `tamara::RTLILWireConnections` object, which is a mapping between the name of a wire or cell (which is guaranteed to be unique in an RTLIL design), and the set of wires or cells it may be